 MINERAL ACCRETION FACTORY

-Mineral Accretion Furniture est un système de production de mobilier et d’objets qui utilise le procédé de production de récifs artificiels “Biorock” développé par l’architecte/biologiste Pr.
+Mineral Accretion Factory est un système de production de mobilier et d’objets qui utilise le procédé de production de récifs artificiels “Biorock” développé par l’architecte/biologiste Pr.
 Wolf Hilbertz et le Biologiste Pr.
 Thomas J. Goreau pour la restauration des récifs coralliens et des fonds marins en général (faune, flore).

 M.A.F. consiste en l’immersion d’une structure en acier (squelette d’objet) dans la mer, reliée à une source électrique basse tension (panneau solaire / éolienne).
 Une réaction d’oxydoréduction s’enclenche, le squelette s’auto protège puis l’objet s’auto génère.
 La matière principale de l’objet est un matériau issu des minéraux de l’océan.